frappe/erpnext_documentation/erpnext_documentation/www/docs/user/manual/en/setting-up/settings/system-settings.md

     * 4 is very strong

     The complexity is based on the number of characters, capitalization, special characters, etc.
+* **Password Reset Link Generation Limit**: This is a allows limiting the number of password reset requests per hour, defaults to 3.
+Setting it to 0 will allow unlimited password reset link generation requests.

 ### 1.7 Brute Force Security